sunragav/suitepad-weview/README.md

 <img src="https://i.imgur.com/GNDpNBi.jpg" width="400">

 # NOTE: THE RELEASE SIGNING KEY HAS BEEN ADDED JUST FOR THE SAKE OF COMPLETION AND DEMONSTRATION.
-THIS SHOULD BE HIDDEN AND KEPT SECRET FROM OTHERS IN A SECURED PLACED AND ACCESSED VIA CI/CD process.
+BECAUSE PROGAURD RULES ARE APPLIED ONLY ON THE RELEASE FLAVOR.
+THE SIGNING KEY SHOULD BE HIDDEN AND KEPT SECRET FROM OTHERS IN A SECURED PLACE AND ACCESSED VIA CI/CD PROCESS.
 ## Without shrinking and without progaurd rules, the original release apk size is 2.9 MB and the downlaod size is 2.6 MB

 ![without-shrinking](https://i.imgur.com/RIzVe2n.jpg)